-This smart person's guide is a quick way to get up to speed on the Google Pixelbook.
+This cheat sheet is a quick way to get up to speed on the Google Pixelbook.
 We'll update this resource periodically when there is new information about the Google Pixelbook to share.

 - What is the Google Pixelbook?
 The Google Pixelbook is the latest high-performance Chromebook that can be used as a laptop, a tablet, or a standup hybrid.